DasKeifer/PTCG_Randomizer/README.md

 🔘 Present in latest major release </br>
 🟢 Added in develop to be included in next major release </br>
 🔵 Planned to be included in next major release </br>
+🟡 Candidates to be included in next major release </br>
 ```
 🟢 Create a basic friendly GUI to expand upon as features are added
 🟢 Selecting Rom input and output names/paths </br>